 Withdrawal from College

 Requests for refunds of tuition must be made in writing by the withdrawing student.
 Refunds are made each term to undergraduate students in the fall and spring semester and graduate/professional students, on a semester calendar, according to the following schedule: 85% tuition refund to the end of the first week of class; 80% tuition refund to the end of the second week of class; 75% tuition refund to the end of the fourth week of class.
 There is NO REFUND after the fourth week of the semester.
-Please click on the "Undergraduate Tuition Insurance" link for information about tuition insurance after week four of the semester or go to www.tuitioninsuranceplan.com/stmarys-ca.
+Full-time undergraduate students have the option of purchasing tuition insurance for medical withdrawals.
+Insurance must be purchased on or before the first day of the Fall semester.
+Please click on the "Undergraduate Tuition Insurance" link for information about tuition insurance after week four of the semester or go to stmarys-ca.edu/gradguardinsurance or call (888) 541-4843.

 January Term and Summer Session are subject to a different refund schedule.
 Please check with the Business Office for the current refund/drop policy on these terms.